 Address: 112 W. San Francisco St., Suite 21 Santa Fe, NM 87501

 Mike Wardynski Photography

-While I do not have a physical gallery space in town, I often have work on display at some of the countries most prestigious art fairs.
+While I do not have a physical gallery space in town, I'm part of the Santa Fe Society of artists and I often have work on display down town as well as at some of the countries most prestigious art festivals.
 My large format photography is available for viewing by appointment in my home studio located in Santa Fe NM.

 I specialize in fine art nature photography and still life limited edition prints.
 My work is available for purchase on a variety of substrates including traditional paper, acrylic and metal prints.
-With an emphasis on the natural world, I donate 1% of all my profits to 1% For The Planet to help ensure that our children inherit a healthy planet.
-To schedule an appointment, simply send me a message by visiting my contact page.
+With an emphasis on the natural world.
+To schedule an appointment to see my work, simply send me a message.

 K&A Gallery (Kristin Schillaci) - Closed

 Since writing this article the K&A gallery has closed.

 K & A Gallery is one of the newest galleries in Santa Fe and it’s conveniently located directly across the street from Terracotta Wine Bistro.
 The gallery is a beautiful and welcoming space that exhibits kristin Schillaci's photography of Americana and Ashley Binder’s Charchol horse drawings.
 Kristin uses a 1970’s medium format film camera to capture images of the American countryside.
 Her work is presented in elegant frames that complement the subject within.
 K&A gallery is artist owned and operated and both artist keep a pretty busy schedule.
 If you’d like to visit K&A, I recommend reaching out to one of the artist before hand to make sure that they are in the gallery.
 You can contact them using the methods below.

 Kristin: firstname.lastname@example.org Ashley: ashleybinderart.com